CVE-2023-6345: Chrome <119 Sandbox Escape via Skia Integer Overflow

 Vulnerability Analysis

 CVE-2023-6345 can be exploited with network access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 2.8 out of four.
+This vulnerability is known to be actively exploited by threat actors in an automatable fashion.
 The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.

 Integer Overflow or Wraparound